TheMariday/marimapper/README.md

 I would really love to hear what you think and if you have any bugs or improvements, please raise them here or drop me a line on [Telegram](https://t.me/themariday).

 If you implement a backend that you think others might use, please raise a pull request or just drop me a message on Telegram!

+Please install and run flake8 before submitting changes thank you!